Bulk properties of the Airy line ensemble: A stronger modulus of continuity for parabolic Airy lines

 By noting that $k^\ga = \log^c k$, as long as $c$ was chosen large enough, the right hand side above is bounded by $k^{-2}$ for all large enough $k$ and so

-In particular, this means that it suffices to prove \eqref{E:k-summa} with the $k$th line of $\scrB^k$, denoted by $B_k$, in place of $\scrA_k$.
-Specifically, it is enough to show that for some constants $b, d > 0$, that
+In particular, this means that it suffices to prove~\eqref{E:k-summa'} with the $k$th line of $\scrB^k$, denoted by $B_k$, in place of $\scrL_k$.
+Specifically, it is enough to show that for large enough $b$, we have

 Define